2 Thessalonians 2

 3Let no man deceive you by any means: for that day shall not come, except there come a falling away first, and that man of sin be revealed, the son of perdition;

 Paul names two events that must precede the day of the Lord.
-First: a falling away1.
-A time of mass defection from the faith.
-Not mere disagreement, not cultural drift, but deliberate abandonment of what was once received as true.
+First: a falling away.
+A time of mass defection from the faith - deliberate abandonment of what was once received as true, wider than mere disagreement or cultural drift.
 The church of that age will be tested.
 Some will hold fast.
 Others will turn away.

 2 Thessalonians 2:3-4The Man of Sin Revealed